Noortumeh/Capstone--Travel-App/README.md

 ### Modifying the user interface using innerHTML
 ### In addition to using callback functions and how do we use them appropriately
 ### and asynchronous Javascript function
+### The user interface is designed using CSS and SASS

 # From the server side:
 ### I built node js and used the Express library to build a server to deal with the client and API from the server side instead of the client side.